legacyO7/iRB/README.md

 and there's your rom

-NB: Environment should be set before the use
+NB: Environment should be set before use